qiushihe/emacs-launcher/README.md

 ![](Screen Shot 2.png)

-From the preferences window screen shots below you can see that Emacs Launcher comes with a few modern conveniences as well:
+From the preferences window screenshots below you can see that Emacs Launcher comes with a few modern conveniences as well:

 ![](Screen Shot 3.png)